-- Found in Chapter 4.08 of the KMC. - Finalize the composition of the HPC membership how many members and who can serve - Finalize list of duties and responsibilities of the HPC maintenance of the Historic Building/Site List and review of applications for alterations and demolition of historic buildings. - Update references to the HPC from "Commission" to "HPC" reduce confusion between the HPC and the Planning and Zoning Commission
+- The Commission is set forth in Chapter 4.08 of the KMC. - Establishes the composition of the HPC membership how many members and who can serve - Identifies the list of duties and responsibilities of the HPC maintenance of the Historic Building/Site List and review of applications for alterations and demolition of historic buildings. - Updates references to the HPC from "Commission" to "HPC" reduce confusion between the HPC and the Planning and Zoning Commission